squidfunk/mkdocs-material/docs/insiders/faq/sponsoring.md

 [__Is Insiders free for those who contribute to this project?__](#insiders-contributors){ #insiders-contributors }

-Great question!
-We can not offer free access to "drive-by" contributors that only fix minor issues like typos or add new languages.
-These contributions are always welcome, but as we need to review them, they result in a higher time investment from our side and don't compensate for this work.
-However, as this project keeps growing, we always seek for individuals to support us.

-This is why we did set up a [community experts] program.
-We are always on the lookout for active community members who are passionate about supporting our awesome community by answering questions on our [discussion board].
-In return for valuable contributions, time, and insights, our community experts gain free access to the Insiders edition.
-If that sounds something you might be interested in, check out our [community experts] page.
+Thank you for your interest in contributing to Material for MkDocs!
+We value every contribution, but it's important to distinguish between the types of contributions.
+While minor edits such as typo corrections or adding new languages are appreciated, they demand significant review efforts that exceed the scope of such contributions.
+Consequently, free access to the Insiders edition is exclusively offered to our [community experts].

+If you're passionate about making a significant impact, we encourage you to explore our [community experts] program.
+This program is designed for experienced users eager to share their expertise on our [discussion board].
+Our discussion board facilitates the exchange of insights on workarounds, setups, and features and addresses queries from users at all levels of experience.
+As a community expert you become an integral part of our project by actively assisting users and addressing their inquiries.
+This allows our team to focus more on enhancing and developing new features – benefiting the entire community.

+In acknowledgment of such valuable contributions, active [community experts] are granted free access to the Insiders edition.
+This presents a fantastic opportunity for you to make meaningful contributions while enjoying the perks of the Insiders edition.

   [community experts]: ../community-experts-program/index.md